paulterinho/SoftwareSpecificationExampleTemplate/README.md

-# SoftwareSpecificationExampleTemplate
+# Software Specification Example Template

+Two documents are included:
+- A SRS Template (Karl E. Wiegers: https://www.karlwiegers.com/)
+- A real example of the usage of this template to derive software design.

-Software Specification that includes High Level Description, Use Cases, User Roles, Entity Relationship Diagram, UML diagrams describing Specific interactions.
+The example SRS includes High Level Description, Use Cases, User Roles, Entity Relationship Diagram, UML diagrams describing Specific interactions, UI Mock-ups and recommendations.

-Though this a very old analysis, the actual structure of the document may prove useful to others looking to formalize their software process.
+Though this a very old analysis, it may prove useful to others looking to formalize their software design processes.

-Original template (also included) from Karl E. Wiegers

-(Copyright © 2002 by Karl E. Wiegers.
-Permission is granted to use, modify, and distribute this document.)